ZoomInfo

 Inbound sales tends to emphasize a buyer-centric experience focusing on content and education, value-first communication, and a gradual building of trust.

-Benefits of an inbound sales
+The benefits of inbound sales include:

 • Cost efficiency per lead: Because prospects come to you, inbound usually costs less per lead than traditional outreach.